HelixDevelopment/Helix-CLI/Specification/CLI_Specs.md

 - All this operation will be dopne by proper set of commands sent to the agent, we will use a exact same command like Crush has with some differences: we will be able to paste from clipboard request that we want to send; we are going to be able to repeat all requests sent to agent.
 All requests will be stored in Postgres database using dagtabse component.
 The whole history of requests will be rememebred so we can scroll through it and repeat any request.
 - User will be able to add requests from history to favorites and to group them!
 There will be command / section so user can pick some and execute regularly!
 All this is going to be sotred in the database
 - Export and import of helix.json and the database will be possible - in sql and json formats
+- Theming - Default theme will be based on default ascii code generated LOGO presented at the top of Terminal UI.
+It will be in green-ish colors.
+However we will have the following color themes which user can change too: warm red, blue, green, yellow, gold, grey, white, darcula, dark blue, violet, warm orange, etc.
+User will be able to clone the theme and change the value, save the theme under the new name.
+All this will be stored in the database and will be loaded when user starts the application.

 ### CLI (Headless) features